Olivia Dahl: Life

 Olivia came home from her school, Godstowe Preparatory School, in November 1962 with a note informing her parents of an outbreak of measles.
 Neal contacted her brother-in-law, Ashley Miles, who sent them gamma globulin, then common in the United States, to boost children's immunity against measles.
 Miles only provided a small amount, which the Dahls used for their son, Theo.
-Neal recalled in her autobiography, As I Am, that Miles said that "Let the girls get measles...It will be good for them".
+Neal recalled in her autobiography, As I Am, that Miles said "Let the girls get measles...It will be good for them".
 Olivia subsequently contracted measles, and had a mild fever for a few days before suffering convulsions after growing increasingly lethargic.
 She quickly became unconscious and was rushed to Stoke Mandeville Hospital where she died the next day.

 Neal recalled that a doctor rang to abruptly tell her that Olivia was dead, and she "couldn't believe how cold he was".
 Neal later regretted not seeing Olivia after her death, having been persuaded not to by her sisters-in-law.
 According to Neal, her husband "really almost went crazy" with Neal keeping the family together for the sake of their two other children.
 Neal's grief was helped by talking about Olivia, whereas Roald kept silent about her until his own death in 1990.
 Olivia was survived by her siblings Theo (born 1960) and Tessa (born 1957).
 The Dahls' fourth and fifth children, Ophelia and Lucy, were born in 1964 and 1965 respectively.
 Roald wrote an account of Olivia's death in a notebook which he kept in a drawer of his writing hut; it was discovered after his death 28 years later.

 Olivia was buried in the churchyard of St John the Baptist in Little Missenden.
 Roald constructed a rock garden on her grave.